Kenya travel advice

 Nairobi - High Commission of Canada

-Burundi, Rwanda, Somalia, South Sudan, Uganda
+Somalia, Uganda

-For emergency consular assistance, call the High Commission of Canada in Kenya, in Nairobi, and follow the instructions.
+For emergency consular assistance, call the the High Commission of Canada in Kenya, in Nairobi, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 Disclaimer